 If it’s too much trouble to jounce on the bus that needs a lot of time to come through those busy boulevards towards Deira and Bur Dubai districts, the right way to go is by Metro.

-It reflects typical settlement with small houses and wind towers which were channeling the breeze down, cooling wide courtyards; with narrow passages; old craftsman shops in traditional environment; calligraphy store; small Coffee Museum; impressive white mosque; old style hotel etc. There, you will find a part of the old wall that dates back to the end of the 19th century, encircling the city at the time.
+It reflects typical settlements with small houses and wind towers which were channeling the breeze down, cooling wide courtyards; with narrow passages; old craftsman shops in the traditional environment; calligraphy store; small Coffee Museum; impressive white mosque; old-style hotel, etc. There, you will find a part of the old wall that dates back to the end of the 19th century, encircling the city at the time.

 Bastakiya was named after Bastak area of southern Iran.
 Traders from Bastak were encouraged to settle here by tax concessions at the beginning of the 20th century.

-After a nice stroll around Bastakiya, while the heat sneaks up from above and bellow, take a break for tea or coffee in a typical Arabic (air conditioned) cafe.
+After a nice stroll around Bastakiya, while the heat sneaks up from above and below, take a break for tea or coffee in a typical Arabic (air-conditioned) cafe.

 And then, not very far from there, there is a museum you were recommended to visit.
 Located in the old Al Fahidi Fort from 1787, it offers all you can find regarding Dubai’s history and heritage.